Kong/insomnia/packages/insomnia-inso/README.md

 ## `$ inso generate config [identifier]`

-Similar to the Kong [Kubernetes](https://insomnia.rest/plugins/insomnia-plugin-kong-kubernetes-config) and [Declarative](https://insomnia.rest/plugins/insomnia-plugin-kong-declarative-config) config plugins for Designer, this command can generate configuration from an API specification, using [openapi-2-kong](https://www.npmjs.com/package/openapi-2-kong).
+Similar to the Kong [Kubernetes](https://insomnia.rest/plugins/insomnia-plugin-kong-kubernetes-config) and [Declarative](https://insomnia.rest/plugins/insomnia-plugin-kong-declarative-config) config plugins for Insomnia, this command can generate configuration from an API specification, using [openapi-2-kong](https://www.npmjs.com/package/openapi-2-kong).

 **`[identifier]`**: this can be a **document name, id, or a file path** relative to the working directory.